 As part of the California Guided Pathways project, we are focused on creating clear pathways for students.
 In alignment with the California Guided Pathways project, our goal is to provide students with the following: 1) Programs that are fully mapped out and aligned; 2) Proactive academic and career advising; 3) Responsive student tracking systems; 4) Structured onboarding processes; 5) Instructional support and co-curricular activities; 6) Redesigned and integrated basic skills classes.

-Below are the ARC project teams and activities related to the implementation of Guided Pathways.
+ARC project teams and activities related to the implementation of Guided Pathways

 The Clarify Program Paths project team is creating clear and coherent academic and career pathways within established areas of interest that serve as a supportive foundation for Achieve@ARC (described below).
 The Clarify Program Paths team is responsible for creating and implementing areas of interest and establishing and implementing clear and coherent academic and career program paths in the form of program roadmaps.
 By the end of spring 2019 the college will have roadmaps for the top 10 programs in each area of interest, as well as all of its associate degrees for transfer (ADTs).
 The areas of interest and program roadmaps will be published on the college website in May 2019.